radiantearth/community-sprints/11052019-arlignton-va/group-work/progress.md

 * [Converted search metadata to context object](https://github.com/radiantearth/stac-spec/pull/633) - consolidated search metadata into a context object that the root level of the FeatureCollection.
 Slimmed down property names.
 * [JSON Filter Expression](https://github.com/opengeospatial/ogcapi-features/pull/283) - Work in progress proposal to use JSON arrays as filter expressions.
 * [Collection Summary](https://github.com/opengeospatial/ogcapi-features/pull/287) - Draft proposal to add a collection summary to the Features spec.
+* [PySTAC tutorial](https://github.com/azavea/pystac/pull/48) - Fixed the PySTAC SpaceNet tutorial to point to the right places in the re-organized SpaceNet S3 bucket.